Slirp: Current status

-Slirp is free software licensed under a BSD-like, modified 4-clause BSD license by its original author.
+Slirp is free software licensed under a modified 3-clause BSD-like license.
 After the original author stopped maintaining it, Kelly Price took over as maintainer.
 There were no releases from Kelly Price after 2006.
 Debian maintainers have taken over some maintenance tasks, such as modifying Slirp to work correctly on 64-bit computers.

 User-space networking and libslirp

 Despite being largely obsolete, Slirp made a great influence on the networking stacks used in virtual machines and other virtualized environments.
 The established practice of connecting the virtual machines to the host's network stack was to use the various packet injection mechanisms.
 Raw sockets, being one of such mechanisms, were originally used for that purpose, and, due to many problems and limitations, were later replaced with the TAP device.

 Packet injection is a privileged operation that may introduce a security threat, something that the introduction of TAP device solved only partially.
 Slirp-derived NAT implementation brought a solution to this long-standing problem.
 It was discovered that Slirp has the full NAPT implementation as a stand-alone user-space code, whereas other NAT engines are usually embedded into a network protocol stack and/or do not cooperate with the host OS when doing PAT (use their own port ranges and require packet injection).

 The QEMU project adopted the appropriate code portions of the Slirp package and got the permission from its original authors to re-license it under 3-clause BSD license.

 Such license change allowed many other FOSS projects to adopt the QEMU-provided Slirp portions, which was (and still is) not possible with the original Slirp codebase because of the license compatibility problems.
-Some of the notable adopters are VDE, VirtualBox and slirp4netns, which uses libslirp provides network connectivity for unprivileged, rootless containers and VMs..

 In 2019, QEMU's fork of Slirp was extracted into an independent library hosted at Freedesktop.org.
+Some of the notable adopters are VDE, VirtualBox and slirp4netns, which use libslirp to provide network connectivity for unprivileged, rootless containers and VMs.
+Docker also adopted Slirp to avoid issues with firewalls and complicated network configuration.